 How many Tesla’s have been sold in total?

-In addition, the 1,000,000th car was a Model Y. Meaning, Elon Musk’s company is the first EV manufacturer to reach the millionth sales mark.
+In addition, the one-millionth car was a Model Y. Meaning, Elon Musk’s company is the first EV manufacturer to reach the millionth sales mark.
 Nissan — the Japanese giant — reached only half a million.